lennymalard/english-french-translation/README.md

 **Status: Currently Paused**

 TrED (Translation Encoder-Decoder) Models were developed to explore sequence-to-sequence translation tasks.
-This project is the foundation for a future multilingual translation application.
+This project is the foundation for a future multilingual machine translation application.

 ## Models